R8s6/equilux-theme/README.md

 - [Papirus Folders Script](https://github.com/PapirusDevelopmentTeam/papirus-folders): Customization script to change the colors of the papirus folders.
 Recommended command: `papirus-folders -C grey --theme Papirus-Dark`

-### GNOME Extensions

-- [Darker Overview](https://extensions.gnome.org/extension/1177/darker-overview/): Customize the darkness of the background in the Overview.
-It can also remove the ugly vignette effect

-- [Desaturate All](https://extensions.gnome.org/extension/1102/desaturate-all/): Desature the entire gnome workspace (I hacked a copy to have 4 deaturation levels instead of all-or-none: ask if interested)

-- [AppMenu Regular Icons](https://extensions.gnome.org/extension/970/appmenu-regular-icons/): Disables Symbolic Icons in the app menu.
-In the mostly grayscale UI, a small colored icon is useful to quickly identify the app you are in.
-Besides it normalizes the icons that otherwise would be grey or colored with no particular consistence.

-- [Background Logo](https://extensions.gnome.org/extension/889/background-logo/): Overlay an icon/pict in the bottom right corner.
-A bit buggy and useless :) but a nice touch.

 ### App Themes and Settings